8 Foods to Eat When Pregnant…and 4 to Skip

 Good to Eat When Pregnant: Lean Meat

 Lean meat, like poultry, pork and some cuts of beef, can be a great protein source during pregnancy.
 Beef and pork also have high amounts of iron, choline and B vitamins, all of which benefit you and your baby.
+Get to know the reason why pregnant women crave pickles.

 Good to Eat When Pregnant: Whole Grains